 An egg carton nature project is the best (and most fun) way to teach kids about the great outdoors.
 It’s a great learning activity to get the kids out of the classroom and outside to explore.

-The theme for our first week of homeschool pre-k was nature and Fall.
 Fall is my favorite time to study nature because there’s so much to find with the changing of the seasons (and I won’t die in the heat).I remembered doing something similar to this when I was in elementary school and wanted to try to recreate it with my kids.

-When we got home, they sorted all the different things they found into the separate spaces in the egg carton.
+When we got home, they sorted all the different things they found into separate spaces in the egg carton.
 We talked about the cool things they found and then researched the things we didn’t know as much about.

 Related → Must Have Homeschool Art Supplies